Habits, as a means to personal development, have been written about for centuries.

 But the Cue only works to initiate the Action Habit if there is some sort of reward after the Action.
 You feel better after you exercise.
 You get used to having fresh breath in the morning.

-Any or all of the entire loop can become so automatic that it’s performed with little to no conscious thought.
+The entire loop can become so automatic that it’s performed with little to no conscious thought.
 You get off work, drive all the way to the gym, and walk up to the door before you remember that you were supposed to go straight home to set up for your kids’ birthday party.
 You were on auto-pilot, set in motion by your drive-home-cue, so you went to the gym without really thinking about it.

-A Keystone Habit is one that tends to initiate other actions and habits, like a domino effect.
+A Keystone Habit tends to initiate other actions and habits, like a domino effect.
 If you’ve created the habit of a daily workout, you’re more likely to eat healthier food, get better sleep, and reduce stress.
 It’s as if the Habit of exercise has become the Cue for more habits.

 We’ve been told that it takes 21 days to make a habit.
 This is rubbish.
 You can do the same thing for 100 days and still “fall off the wagon”.
 Here’s the deal: If our Cue is set up so that it’s not automatic, then the Habit never really becomes a Habit.
 Going to the bathroom in the morning is not something you have to plan for.
 Most people have to use the restroom shortly after waking up.
 If you’re struggling to maintain a habit, it’s the Cue and the Reward you need to focus on, not some magic number of days.